mwasdex/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 3. Add node at the end
 Write a function that adds a new node at the end of a listint_t list.

+4. Free list
+Write a function that frees a listint_t list.